Profession Calculators

 Accuracy and Disclaimer

-This calculator provides cost estimates based on 2026 published pricing from cloud storage providers and current NAS hardware costs.
-Actual costs vary by plan tier, promotional pricing, data transfer fees, and regional availability.
-Verify current pricing with each provider before making purchasing decisions.
+This calculator provides storage cost estimates based on 2026 provider pricing.
+Actual costs vary by plan selection, data volume, egress fees, and provider pricing changes.
+Cloud provider pricing is subject to change.
+Verify current pricing directly with each provider before making purchasing decisions.
+This tool is for planning purposes only.